Overeating and Increased Appetite During Cancer Treatment

 6. Pay Attention to Patterns

 Notice when binge snacking tends to happen.
 Is it a certain time of day?
 Did you skip a meal or not eat enough protein at lunch?
 Are you running on too little sleep?
-Becoming aware of these patterns can help you make small changes that lead to big improvements.
+Becoming aware of these patterns can help you make small adjustments that make a noticeable difference.

 Also, take your time with meals - chew thoroughly, pause between bites, and give yourself a chance to properly digest and absorb the nutrients from your food.